tomelam/Benny_Powers/README.md

    work with 99% of web agents (mainly browsers) that were up to date as far back as a few years ago (say, 3 to 5 years).
 I'm not sure whether I should want the components to support the HTML template standard.
-   I don't mind using a polyfill if it is small and fast (mobile-friendly).
+   I don't mind using a polyfill if it is small and fast (slow-mobile-friendly).

    I want to avoid complications like BEM (Block Element Modifier) if such complications are unnecessary due to the evolution of the standards and the